Genres & Styles

 Homestories

-A home story is typically a mixture of lifestyle and candit elements and sometimes contains some boudoir or glamour shots, depending on the storyline.
+A home story is typically a mixture of lifestyle and candit elements and sometimes contains some boudoir or glamour shots (see also "Lifestyle Boudoir"), depending on the storyline.
 To frame the story, the session is usually set on-location, that could be anything from a hotel room to the home of the subject.

 Boudoir